gchiesa/ansible-role-consul/README.md

 gchiesa.consul
 ==================

-This role install and setup a consul cluster (docker based)
+This role install and setup a consul cluster (docker based) on Oracle Linux 7 and CentOS 7

 Requirements
 ------------